jafar1992get/jafar-1992/project2.md

 # My experiance :
 - internal auditor in al-itihad schools.
 - HR in noman al junaidi for food indistury .

+# my goal

+- being a quick learner, responsiple and profishional.
+My objective is to acquire a good , Challingeng position were i can be given be opportunity to employee and atilize my knowledge and experiance.